-The BA (Hons) Learning and Teaching (Secondary Education) (Top-Up) (Part-Time) course aims to equip you with a combination of technical skills and academic knowledge that employers of professional in the secondary sector are increasingly demanding.
+The BA (Hons) Learning and Teaching Primary Education (Top-up) course aims to equip you with a combination of technical skills and academic knowledge that employers of professional in the primary sector are increasingly demanding.

 The content and structure of your course has been designed to reflect the importance of transference between academic and occupational contexts.
 To varying degrees, all modules necessitate engagement in use-inspired practitioner-based research to improve performance and enhance provision in your context.